project-codeflare/codeflare/README.md

 <img src="./images/pipelines.svg" width="296" height="180">
 </p>

+> **⚠ UPDATE**
+> As of January 2022, this feature is now built on [Ray Workflows](https://docs.ray.io/en/releases-1.9.0/workflows/concepts.html) with parts of it in [Ray core](https://github.com/ray-project/ray/releases/tag/ray-1.7.0) and the rest in a [DAG contribution repository](https://github.com/ray-project/contrib-workflow-dag).
+Please follow these links to contribute to CodeFlare Pipelines.

 **CodeFlare Pipelines** reimagined pipelines to provide a more intuitive API for the data scientist to create AI/ML pipelines, data workflows, pre-processing, post-processing tasks, and many more which can scale from a laptop to a cluster seamlessly.